awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 # Working with the Kubernetes `kube-proxy` add\-on<a name="managing-kube-proxy"></a>

 **Important**
 We recommend adding the Amazon EKS type of the add\-on to your cluster instead of using the self\-managed type of the add\-on\.
-If you're not familiar with the difference between the types, see [Amazon EKS add\-ons](eks-add-ons.md)\.
+If you're not familiar with the difference between the types, see [Use AWSAPIs to install/update cluster components with EKS add\-ons](eks-add-ons.md)\.
 For more information about adding an Amazon EKS add\-on to your cluster, see [Creating an add\-on](managing-add-ons.md#creating-an-add-on)\.
 If you're unable to use the Amazon EKS add\-on, we encourage you to submit an issue about why you can't to the [Containers roadmap GitHub repository](https://github.com/aws/containers-roadmap/issues)\.

 The `kube-proxy` add\-on is deployed on each Amazon EC2 node in your Amazon EKS cluster\.
 It maintains network rules on your nodes and enables network communication to your Pods\.
 The add\-on isn't deployed to Fargate nodes in your cluster\.
 For more information, see [https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/) in the Kubernetes documentation\.